 In performing these tests, however, one must be very careful to ensure that data has not been reduced with built-in assumptions that use the Friedmann equation.
-For example, current estimates of the BAO scale such as that of Percival et al. [18] do not determine $D_V$ directly from redshift and angular diameter measures, but first perform a Fourier space transformation to a power spectrum, assuming an FLRW cosmology.
+For example, current estimates of the BAO scale such as that of Percival et al. [26] do not determine D_V directly from redshift and angular diameter measures, but first perform a Fourier space transformation to a power spectrum, assuming a FLRW cosmology.
+Redoing such analyses for the timescape model may involve a recalibration of relevant transfer functions.

-Furthermore, in the case of SneIa, it has been recently claimed [26] that the timescape model does not compare favourably with the ACDM model when SneIa from the recent Union [27] and Constitution [28] compilations are used.
-However, the Union dataset and its extension use the SALT method to calibrate light curves.
+In the case of supernovae, one must also take care as compilations such as the Union [32] and Constitution [33] datasets use the SALT method to calibrate light curves.
 In this approach empirical light curve parameters and cosmological parameters - assuming the Friedmann equation - are simultaneously fit by analytic marginalisation before the raw apparent magnitudes are recalibrated.
-As Hicken et al. discuss [28], a number of possible systematic discrepancies exist between data reduced by the SALT, SALT2, MLCS31 and MLCS17 techniques.
-In the case of the timescape model, for which the Friedmann equation does not apply, it turns out that these systematic differences lead to larger discrepancies in the determination of cosmological parameters from one method to another, as will be discussed in future work [29].
+As Hicken et al. discuss [33], a number of systematic discrepancies exist between data reduced by the SALT, SALT2, MLCS31 and MLCS17 techniques even within the ACDM model.
+In the case of the timescape model, we find considerable differences between the different approaches [34].
+In principle, at present there appear to be enough supernovae to decide between the Λ CDM and timescape models on Bayesian evidence, but one is led to different conclusions depending on how the data is reduced.
+It is therefore important that the systematic issues are unravelled.